Workflow Management Guide: How to Manage Your Ecommerce Store

 - e-mail subscribers agreed on receiving your email

-- using e-mail campaigns softwares you have real-time access to metrics like email opens, clicks, bounces, forwards, social shares, and other metrics
+- using e-mail campaigns software, you have real-time access to metrics.
+These include email opens, clicks, bounces, forwards, social shares, and other metrics

 - e-mail marketing has a 3,800% ROI for e-businesses for every dollar invested in a campaign

-- 72% people choose to receive promotional offers via email
+- 72% of people choose to receive promotional offers via email

 10. Warehouse & Delivery Management Best Practices